 Benefits and Incentives for Working with SCI Webinar

 Information about employment rights, preparing your resume, interview tips, job banks to look for your next job, federal and state employment resources.

 Are you interested in hiring people with SCI?

 Employers can submit job descriptions to the PTE Program Director, and we will work on a match with our program participants.
 If jobs are not located in the pilot states, the PTE program will forward the job descriptions to United Spinal’s chapters and support groups in the area where the position is available.

 Employers who partner with the PTE program will:

 - Acquire a source and a plan for hiring people with disabilities to help meet requirements of the Rehab Act

 - Find potential employees with disabilities to hire who want to work, are prepared to work, and have support from a mentor

 - Gain practical information on resources, benefits, and available work incentive programs.

-The Pathways to Employment program supports employers interested in ensuring that people with disabilities are represented in their workforce by offering a training presentation and curriculum designed for hiring managers, recruiters, human resources and executive leadership that provides guidance and resources related to the recruitment and onboarding processes to ensure staff is aware of legal considerations, helpful information on interacting with people with disabilities, tips for successful interviews and accommodation request assistance.
+The Pathways to Employment program offers a training presentation and curriculum designed for hiring managers, recruiters, human resources and executive leadership that provides guidance and resources related to the recruitment and onboarding processes to ensure staff is aware of legal considerations, helpful information on interacting with people with disabilities, tips for successful interviews and accommodation request assistance.